Gazyva®

 Clinical trial data

-The safety and efficacy of Gazyva for the treatment of iNHL disease has been studied in clinical trials.
+The safety and efficacy of Gazyva for the treatment of CLL, FL and iNHL has been proven in clinical trials.

 Keep in mind that everyone is different, and the response and benefit you may experience cannot be predicted.
 Ask your doctor about the clinical evidence for Gazyva and if it is right for you.